alumet-dev/developer-book/src/chapter_1.md

 }
 ```

 For now, the Metrics structure only contains field: *a_metric*.
-This is a TypedMetricId and it's type is a *u64*
+This is a TypedMetricId, and its type is an *u64*

 ### Implement Config